yanggautier/exploradome_tangram/README.md

 ```python
 !./darknet detector train data/obj_TINY.data cfg/custom-yolov4-tiny-obj.cfg yolov4-tiny.conv.29 -dont_show -map
 ```
-After training, we obtained a chart of our average loss vs. iterations .
+After training, we obtained a chart of our average loss vs. iterations.
 For a model to be 'accurate', it is recommanted to aim for a loss under 2.

 <p align="center" title="Test"><img src="data/helpers/chart_tiny_new_dataset.png"></p>